La-Z-Boy Seeks to Ban Reclining in Airline Seats

 The team shot on a set in L.A. housing two decommissioned fuselages.

 “The biggest laugh of the day came from Lin, our knitting passenger,” Fransen recalls.
 “At the end of one take after being reclined into, she lifted her needles above the seat and banged them together in an over-the-top reaction to her situation, and the entire cast and crew erupted in laughter.
-We could hear it in video village in the building next door.
+We could hear it in our video village in the building next door.
 We decided to keep the outburst in the final cut.”

 Maybe they should ban knitting needles, too.